 Career Requirements for an Industrial and Organizational Psychologist

 Industrial-organizational (I-O) psychology is a specialized field that applies the principles of psychology to human interactions and behavior in the workplace.
 Industrial-organizational psychologists are involved with employee training and development, human-resource planning, organizational structure and consumer behavior.
-The field of industrial-organizational psychology is one of the fastest-growing careers in psychology, according to the U.S. Bureau of Labor Statistics (BLS), which reported a projected growth in jobs of 53% from 2012-2022 (www.bls.gov).
+The field of industrial-organizational psychology is growing at a much faster rate than average when compared to all occupations, according to the U.S. Bureau of Labor Statistics (BLS), which reported a projected growth in jobs of 19% from 2014-2024.

 The entry-level degree for employment as an industrial-organizational (I-O) psychologist is a master's degree in psychology, often with a specialization in industrial and organizational psychology.
 A typical master's program takes two years of full-time study.